chadjones839/Kennel__React-Exercise/README.md

 1. Create modules to query the database for employees, locations, and owners from your API.
 1. Create list components to handle calling the database modules.
 1. Display a static *designed* card for each section.
 We will get to displaying the correct data next.

+### Chapter 4 - React Component State and Props

+- Refactor AnimalList render method with key value and State data.
+- Refactor AnimalCard render method to display props using dot notation.
+- Create CSS file for Animal

+#### Practice
+1. Update your application so that each section (locations, employees, owners) displays a list of cards with the API data.

+### Chapter 5 - Passing Functionality as Props

+- Implement a Delete function
+- Pass Delete Function to AnimalCard component
+- Implement Delete Link

+#### Practice
+1. Add the same functionality to the **`EmployeeList`** component so that employees can be fired!
+2. Add the same functionality to the **`OwnerList`** for when they decide they no longer want to be a customer.
+3. Add the same functionality to the **`LocationList`** for when a location closes down.